Luke Wang

 Luke Wang (born March 9, 2004) is an American figure skater and competes in both single skating and pair skating.
-With his partner Olivia Flores, he is the 2024 World Junior silver medalist, the 2024–25 Junior Grand Prix Final silver medalist, the 2023 JGP Austria silver medalist, the 2023 JGP Turkey silver medalist and the 2024 U.S. junior national champion.
+With his former partner Olivia Flores, he is the 2024 World Junior silver medalist, the 2024–25 Junior Grand Prix Final silver medalist, the 2023 JGP Austria silver medalist, the 2023 JGP Turkey silver medalist and the 2024 U.S. junior national champion.

 Personal life

-Wang enjoys creative outlets such as videography, photography, playing the piano, and playing the cello in his free time.
-He is coached by Drew Meekins and Natalia Mishkutenok and trains in Colorado Springs.
+Wang was born on March 9, 2004 in Baltimore, Maryland, United States.
+He enjoys creative outlets such as videography, photography, playing the piano, and playing the cello in his free time.

 Career

 Wang began skating at age eight after trying it at a birthday party, as well as later watching an annual ice show at one of his previous figure skating club and being mesmerized by it.
 In addition to pair skating, he competes in men's singles.
 He competed in singles at the 2024 U.S. Championships before withdrawing after the short program to focus on preparing for his pairs competition.